Curbing Mental Health Costs

 These tips can help control your costs while you get the help you need:

-treatment.
-Some plans cover everything except the copay per session, once a deductible
+plans cover everything except the copay per session, once a deductible is met.
+Other

-is met.
-Other plans place dollar limits on outpatient programs, but leave inpatient
+plans place dollar limits on outpatient programs, but leave inpatient programs intact.

-programs intact.
-Sometimes an insurance company limits the type and extent of mental
+Sometimes an insurance company limits the type and extent of mental health treatment it

 Ask for a price break.
-Some therapists offer a sliding-scale fee schedule for patients,
+Some therapists offer a sliding-scale fee schedule for people, based on income.

 Think about group therapy.
 Group sessions often cost far less than individual therapy.

-To reduce the amount you pay for prescription drugs:
+To reduce the amount you pay for prescription medicines:

-Ask your health care provider if you can switch to a lower-cost generic or a less
+Ask your healthcare provider if you can switch to a lower-cost generic or a less costly

-Ask your health care provider for samples of the drugs you take.
+Ask your healthcare provider for samples of the medicines you take.